 - Illegal data collection

-A thorough data integrity process is crucial and measures should include lock-tight data security measures, regular data backups and automated duplications, as well as the utilization of input validation, access control and encryption.
+A thorough data integrity process is crucial and should include lock-tight data security measures, regular data backups and automated duplications, as well as the utilization of input validation, access control and encryption.

 What Are the Different Types of Data Integrity?